Overview

 Installation

-We recommend using PyPI to install
+We recommend using PyPI to install as follows:

 pip install slackclient